-While you’re searching go ahead and check out Landau scrubs.
+While you’re searching go ahead and check out Landau scrubs (Amazon).
 Their scrubs are what I wore throughout nursing school.

 The same pair I bought before school started lasted me throughout nursing school.

-Now that I’m out of nursing school, they’re pretty much the only scrubs I wear.
+Now that I’m out of nursing school, Landau scrubs are pretty much the only scrubs I wear.